PosionFox/JJBA-Stands/SteamDesc.md

-[*]Patriot D4C can evolve into Patriot D4C: Love Train or Evergreen(ascended) [*]Star Platinum can evolve into Star Platinum: The World with enough experience gained or Time Emperor(epic) [*]The World can evolve into The World Over Heaven by using a DIO's diary(DIO drops it) [/list]
+[*]Patriot D4C can evolve into Patriot D4C: Love Train or Evergreen(ascended) [*]Star Platinum can evolve into Star Platinum: The World with enough experience gained or Time Emperor(epic) [*]The World can evolve into The World Over Heaven by using a DIO's diary(DIO drops it) [*]Dark World can evolve into The World OVA with enough experience gained [/list]